-There is no spring admission.
+There is no spring admission for the MS program.

 Individuals must have a knowledge base in calculus (2 semesters), plus multivariable calculus, linear algebra, and statistics (at least 1 semester each).
-Also required is programming experience in a general purpose programming language (e.g., C, C++, Java, Python), including basic algorithms and data structures equivalent to the first two semesters of beginning computer science courses either as part of the undergraduate degree or subsequent work experience.
+Also required is programming experience in a general-purpose programming language (e.g., C, C++, Java, Python), including basic algorithms and data structures equivalent to the first two semesters of beginning computer science courses either as part of the undergraduate degree or subsequent work experience.
 Experience with mathematical software environments such as Matlab, R or the equivalent is a big plus.
 Work experience will need to be documented on an applicant’s CV and supported by letters of recommendation if an applicant plans to use it in lieu of coursework.

 You should have experience equivalent to 2 semesters of beginning computer science.
 This is more than just programming.
 Some sample topics are listed below.
 We do not expect most applicants have even seen all of these, but your experience should be at a level where you could learn these concepts fairly easily.
 If you have not had 2 semesters of formal coursework, it would greatly help your application to describe your computing experience in your Statement of Purpose, for example by describing the most complicated computing problem you have solved.
 Many of our applicants have picked up some of the necessary experience through work or by taking some make-up courses (other than self-paced courses), so lacking formal experience in everything does not rule out admission.
 It will help if a letter of recommendation addresses this.

-For those wishing for some extra formal training before entering our program, we recommend the equivalent of our Computer Science classes CSci 1933 and 4041 (with CSci 1133 only for those with almost no computing experience with a general purpose programming language).
+For those wishing for some extra formal training before entering our program, we recommend the equivalent of our Computer Science classes CSci 1933 and 4041 (with CSci 1133 only for those with almost no computing experience with a general-purpose programming language).
 In addition, our CSci 2021 and 4061 are good preparation for those interested in large-scale data applications that depend on parallel, distributed, or cloud computing.
 In any case, otherwise strong candidates can be admitted on condition that they take one or more of these courses in their first semester.

-Here is a non-exclusive sample of topics it is helpful to know, or may need to succeed in our classes (the last few topics more critical for Big Data applications):
+Here is a non-exclusive sample of topics it is helpful to know or may need to succeed in our classes (the last few topics more critical for Big Data applications):

 - divide and conquer problem-solving paradigm.